Synthetixio/SIPs/SIPS/sip-55.md

 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->

-1. When the underlying price of any synth, tracked via the ExchangeRates contract, changes by more than `25%` up or down between a single update, then the `SystemStatus.suspendSynth(synth)` function will be automatically invoked by the circuit-breaker oracle
+1. When the underlying price of any synth, tracked via the ExchangeRates contract, changes by more than `25%` up or down between a single update, then the `SystemStatus.suspendSynth(synth)` function will be automatically invoked by the circuit-breaker oracle.
+2. When the underlying price of any synth, tracked via the Chainlink AggregatorInterface, deviates by more than `10%` from the off-chain oracle price sources, then the `SystemStatus.suspendSynth(synth)` function will be automatically invoked by the circuit-breaker oracle.
-2. When the `SystemStatus.resumeSynth(synth)` function is invoked by the circuit-breaker, it fails as it does not have access
+3. When the `SystemStatus.resumeSynth(synth)` function is invoked by the circuit-breaker, it fails as it does not have access
-3. When the `SystemStatus.resumeSynth(synth)` function is invoked by anyone other than the ProtocolDAO, it fails (until such time as a community vote via token holders can be implemented)
+4. When the `SystemStatus.resumeSynth(synth)` function is invoked by anyone other than the ProtocolDAO, it fails (until such time as a community vote via token holders can be implemented)
-4. When the `SystemStatus.resumeSynth(synth)` function is invoked by the Protocol DAO, synths are re-enabled.
+5. When the `SystemStatus.resumeSynth(synth)` function is invoked by the Protocol DAO, synths are re-enabled.

 ## Implementation